paulfioravanti/paulfioravanti.github.io/_posts/2021-09-04-plover-for-the-record.md

 appropriate question/answer punctuation as it deems appropriate.

-PS does say that this determination is not perfect, and hence you may end up with question marks at the end of answers or periods that the end of questions (which may be correct for the sentence sometimes since lawyers can make statements, and witnesses can ask questions).
+PS does say that this determination is not perfect, and hence you may end up with question marks at the end of answers, or periods that the end of questions (which may be correct for the sentence sometimes since lawyers can make statements, and witnesses can ask questions).
 The workaround to this issue, it would seem, is to just fix the punctuation _[post-hoc][]_ when you proofread